Skip to main content

 About

-Trials of Innocence is a single player casual role playing game with drama, mystery and anime themes.
+Trials of Innocence is a single player casual role playing game with mystery and anime themes.
 It was developed by 猫龙游戏 and was released on March 25, 2025.
 It received overwhelmingly positive reviews from players.

 Trials of Innocence is an indie courtroom detective game developed by C&D Games in China.
 This Game is a remake of a mobile game originally released in China in 2015.
 Enjoy a fully localized experience crafted entirely by a talented Chinese team! ◆In a modern, fictional courtroom, players will defend clients, delve into mysteries, uncover the truth behind murder cases, and exonerate the…